How Do We Make Sure Your Child Gets A Good Start?

 - We undertake sensitive observational assessment in order to plan to meet young children’s individual needs

-- We plan and provide experiences which are appropriate to each stage of development
+- We plan and provide experiences which are appropriate and with an ambitious curriculum

 What is a Key Person?